cyral-quickstart/quickstart-crawler-express/README.md

 ## Logs

-Logs will only be stored for the last job run and will be located at `~/.local/cyral` and will be in the format of `crawler-<jobname>.log`
+Logs will only be stored for the last job run and will be located at `~/.local/cyral` and will be in the format of `<jobname>.log`

 ## Concepts